 On page 47 of the Visual Arts Guide (for first examinations 2017) under Submitting assessment work, the regulation regarding “double‐dipping” between the exhibition and process portfolio component has been revised, permitting the use of images of resolved work from the exhibition in the process portfolio as long as they are identified as such with an appropriate annotation or label, i,.e Make sure the work is labelled "resolved work"!

 Students submit a given number of screens rather than pages.
-There is no set specification as to how many words etc. A balance of visual and written content is desirable.
+There is no set specification as to how many words etc. but a balance of visual and written content is desirable.
+Writing should be clearly legible with fonts not less than 12 pt.
+Organise screens in a manner that gives the examiner the clearest, most coherent narrative of the development rather than organizing them by criteria.

 SL students submit 9–18 screens